hirlon/Fiona_BlueStampPortfolio/index.md

 <img width="500" height="269.4" alt="image" src="https://github.com/user-attachments/assets/8f922a8a-4114-4bf7-ae3d-02fa3bc7f0e1" />

 ## Descriptions
 For my modifications, I added an extra joint on to the arm by using CAD (See attached drawings below).
 On top of adding a 3d printed part, there's also an additional servo.
 The new servo is responsible for moving the robotic arm up/down along with servos 2 and 3.
-The robotic arm moves via classes (up, down, left, right, open, and close).
-- Expand on what changed in the code library (src)
-- Had to change the speed of which servos 2,3,5 moved because it going too fast.
-- Drilled holes in the middle of each 3d-printed parts to attach an aluminum bar so it could hold up the new parts.
+The robotic arm moves via classes (up, down, left, right, open, and close) and because I had to add a new servo, there had to be changes within the code library as well (see modification code below).
+After attaching the 3d-printed parts, I noticed that they were not stable at all.
+To solve this issue I drilled 2 holes in the middle of each parts and attached a m3*37mm aluminum column in between but it's better to CAD them in so the holes are symmetrical to each other.

+## Challenges
+One of the challenges that I ran in to during my modifications was my robotic arm moving way too fast.
+This caused the base to move around a lot.
+To solve this problem I went in to my arm code to slow down the movement.

 - Attach and talk about prototypes.

 ## CAD